nativerez/font-usage-check-extension/README.md

 # How to install this Extension

-1. Clone/Download this repository to your ~/Downloads folder
+1. Clone/Download this repository to your ~/Downloads folder (if downloading, make sure you unpack/unzip first!)
 2. Open Chrome and navigate to chrome://extensions/
 3. Enable "Developer mode" by toggling the switch in the top-right corner
 4. Click "Load unpacked" and select your ~/Downloads/font-usage-check directory